gofynd/fdk-client-python/documentation/application/CONTENT.md

 ---

 ### getSEOConfiguration
-Retrieves SEO settings of an applicaiton
+Get the SEO of an application